 - People taking certain disease modifying therapies for their MS (see below)

 - Practise social distancing by keeping at least 1.5 metres*** distance between yourself and others, to reduce your risk of infection when they cough, sneeze or speak.
 This is particularly important when indoors but applies to being outdoors as well.

 - Make wearing a mask a normal part of being around other people and ensure that you are using it correctly by following these instructions.

-- Avoid going to crowded places, especially indoors.
+- Avoid going to crowded places, especially if indoors and the room is poorly ventilated.
 Where this is not possible, ensure to wear a mask and practise social distancing.

 - Wash your hands frequently with soap and water or an alcohol-based hand rub (70% alcohol content is considered most effective).

 - Avoid touching your eyes, nose and mouth unless your hands are clean.

 - When coughing and sneezing, cover your mouth and nose with a flexed elbow or tissue.